8 Effective Ways to Discipline Children

 Grounding

 Grounding is a child discipline method that involves restricting your child’s movements.
-Parents can use this child’s behaviour management strategy by telling their children that they cannot leave the house or go out with friends.
+Parents can use this child’s behaviour management strategy by telling them they cannot leave the house or go out with friends.

 Grounding is most effective when used in conjunction with other child discipline techniques, such as establishing expectations and boundaries, providing ultimatums, or setting consequences for misbehaviour.

-When grounding your child, it’s important to be clear about why they are being restricted and what they need to do to earn their freedom back.
-We recommend that grounding be used for short periods of time (e.g., one day) to avoid it becoming ineffective.
+When grounding your child, it’s important to be clear about why they are being restricted and what they need to do to regain their freedom.
+We recommend that grounding be used for short periods (e.g., one day) to avoid becoming ineffective.

 Revoking Privileges